Mercedes-Benz narrows profit gap with German rivals

 Earnings momentum is expected to continue as a new generation of its C-Class sedan, the company's best selling model which accounts for about 30 percent of sales, went into production in China, the world's largest car market, in July.

-Earnings momentum will continue next year, with the global rollout of the GLA offroader, the AMG GT Coupe, and a new long-wheelbase version of the S-Class, Daimler said.

-In previous quarters, the return on sales margin at Mercedes has lagged that of its German peers.
+In previous quarters, the return on sales margin at Mercedes has lagged that of its German premium rivals.

-In the second quarter, BMW's (BMWG.DE) automotive margin, came in at 11.7 percent, exceeding the 7.9 percent achieved by Mercedes-Benz and 9.9 percent by Volkswagen's Audi (VOWG_p.DE)[NSUG.DE].
+In the second quarter, BMW's (BMWG.DE) automotive margin, the best profitability gauge for peer comparison, came in at 11.7 percent, exceeding the 7.9 percent achieved by Mercedes-Benz and 9.9 percent by Volkswagen's Audi (VOWG_p.DE)[NSUG.DE].

-Last year, BMW was the leading luxury car manufacturer with 1.65 million vehicles sold worldwide.
+The last time Mercedes held the title of top selling premium auto maker was in 2004.
+Last year, BMW led the pack with 1.65 million vehicles sold worldwide.
 Audi was next at 1.57 million and Daimler in third place, with 1.47 million Mercedes-Benz branded cars sold.

+Daimler is investing in modernising its production facilities in its attempt to reclaim the crown of largest premium carmaker by sales from BMW.

+In total, the company will spend 22 billion euros on plants, equipment and research and development in 2014 to 2015, Chief Financial Officer Bodo Uebber told journalists.

 Daimler is the first of the German premium auto makers to release third-quarter results, which included the group's best-ever month for sales of Mercedes-Benz cars in September, benefiting from new models and growing demand in China.